Last updated on October 30, 2023

-Opals are unique gemstones that display dazzling play of colour mixed with brightness, shimmer and sparkle.
-These semi-precious gems have adorned men since the dawn of history.
-Being the birthstone of October, opals are regarded as one of the most beautiful stones and must-have gemstones for many jewellery lovers.
+Opals are unique gemstones that display dazzling play of colour mixed with brightness, shimmer and sparkle, which is why these semi-precious gems have adorned men since the dawn of history.
+Opal, one of the birthstones of October, is regarded as one of the most beautiful stones and must-have gemstones for many jewellery lovers.

 Opal Origin and Formation

 The name “opal” finds its roots in the Greek word “opallios” and the Roman word “opalus,” both of which trace their origin to the Sanskrit word “upala,” meaning “precious stone.”

 The formation of opals is a complex geological process that occurs over millions of years.
 Opals begin to form when silica-rich water, carrying dissolved silica (silicon dioxide), seeps into fissures and cavities in the host rock.
 This can happen in a variety of geological environments, including sedimentary rocks, volcanic rocks, and even in the roots of trees.